AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (3.37) |

-angular momentum J divided by the total mass M .
-From the expression for the space-time
+"specific angular momentum" - total rotational angular momentum J divided by the total mass M. From the expression for the space-time element

-calculation of the components of the curvature tensor R i klm and
+the components of the curvature tensor Ri

-its scalar invariant) that Kerr's geometry has a physical
+invariant) that Kerr's geometry has a physical

 singularity given by the relation

-r 2 + a 2 cos 2 J = 0. |
+r 2 + a 2 cos 2 J = 0 . |

-This is not a singularity point as in the Schwarzschild solution, but the ring singularity , which is in a plane perpendicular to the axis of rotation of the shape of a circle with radius a .
+This is not a point singularity as in the Schwarzschild solution, but the ring singularity, which is in a plane perpendicular to the axis of rotation of the shape of a circle with radius a .

 Similarly as in

-Reissner-Nordströmovì geometry are distinguished here three
+Reissner-Nordström geometry are distinguished here three special

-special cases of differing global space-geometrical structure: a 2
+cases of differing global space-geometrical structure: a2

-<M 2 , a 2 = M 2 , a 2 > M 2.
+< M2 , a2 = M2 , a2 > M2.
 Kerr geometry is of particular

-external field of stationary
+field of stationary rotating

-this "algebraically special" solution would prove
+"algebraically special" solution would prove important

-have a Kerr geometry of spacetime.
+geometry of spacetime.

 *) This is exactly true for a